pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 ## Show local changes

-* Current Status - Present branch name and changed files in working directory
+* Show status - current branch name and changed files in working directory

 		git status
 		git st

-	_requires an alias set for »st«_
+	_`git st` requires an alias set for »st«_

-* Changes to tracked files not yet staged
+* Show all changes not yet staged (in tracked files only)

 		git diff